SCANL/scanl-web-redesign/content/authors/Reem/_index.md

 ---
 # Display name
-title: Anthony Peruma
+title: Reem Alsuhaibani

 # Username (this should match the folder name)
 authors:
-- Anthony
+- Reem

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Student
+role: PhD Student (SDML - Jonathan Maletic's lab)

 # Organizations/Affiliations
 organizations:
-- name: Rochester Institute of Techonology
+- name: Kent State University
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Anthony has to fill this in
+bio: Reem has to fill this in

 interests:
 - Software Maintenance